booboo-at-gluga-de/TLS4Developers_Workshop/README.md

       - If you are using a test machine in a corporate network it maybe will already have a valid certificate issued by your corporate CA. (In this case: Make sure the CA certificate is distributed in the truststore of all used clients.)
       - Alternatively get a cerfificate form your preferred CA. At https://letsencrypt.org/ you can get one for free.

+If you are unsure how to get a certificate for the exercises, you might want to have a look at our [LETSENCRYPT_MINI_HOWTO](LETSENCRYPT_MINI_HOWTO).

 ### Hints

 In chapter B you will not have such a standardized environment than in chapter A. Because this is a more real-world-scenario you will use your individual domain name, certificate, ...